Finding the courage to come out after 20 years of marriage

 The positive experience he had coming out at work – along with the steadfast encouragement from Cherryl and his colleagues — fueled Wright to come out to more people, including his daughter, Abby, who was then a 20-year old college student.
 Abby responded by saying, “Dad, I was honestly just waiting for you to tell me.
 You can just be you now.”

-Wright came out “to the world” one year ago by sharing his story on Merck.com.
+Wright came out “to the world” in 2020 by sharing his story on Merck.com.

 “Seeing it on the homepage of one of the world’s largest pharmaceutical companies made our family realize, ‘wow, it’s REALLY out there,’” says Wright.
 “We had no idea what to expect.”